LMKoesters/LazyModeler/README.md

 - Contributions (e.g., code improvements, new features, documentation) are welcome via pull requests.
 When contributing, describe your changes clearly and provide sufficient context to help us understand your work.

 # Important note
-The model selection procedures implemented in LazyModeler are provided for convenience and exploratory analysis.
-Users should be aware that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
+The model selection procedures implemented in LazyModeler are provided for convenience and exploratory analysis, and reflect practices recommended in widely used applied statistics literature [@Crawley2007; @Crawley2015].
+Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
 This issue is known as post-selection inference.
-Specialized methods have been developed to address it (e.g., Lee et al., 2016), but they are not yet widely available for all model classes supported by LazyModeler.
+Specialized methods have been developed to address it, for instance [@Lee2016], but they are not yet broadly applicable across the full range of model classes supported by LazyModeler.

 # References
 Bartoń, K. (2024). *MuMIn: Multi-Model Inference*.